neovasudeva/Snake-Detector/README.md

 # Deployment
 The application was Dockerized and orchestrated with Kubernetes.
 Because each service was stateless (except the database), everything was put into a deployment and can be easily scaled up or down.
-The database is a stateful service, but because demand is not high, I have just made a deployment with a single replica for it (along with persistent volumes).
+The database is a stateful service, but because demand is not high, I have just made a Deployment with a single replica (and persistent volumes of course).

+GCP, AWS, and Azure Kubernetes services were very expensive for this hobby web application.
+I decided to host on DigitalOcean because they didn't slap on a maintenance fee (looking at you GCP) for master services.
+Following DOKS's guide, I also added SSL/TLS certificates because Chrome hates website that don't have them.